Home

 Policy on Health Insurance

-All Cornell students must either enroll in the Student Health Plan (SHP) or, if eligible to waive coverage, show that they have alternate health insurance coverage which meets university requirements.
+Cornell requires all students to have health insurance.
+All Cornell students must either enroll in the Student Health Plan (SHP) or, waive coverage by documenting alternate health insurance coverage which meets university requirements.
+All students are automatically enrolled in the SHP plan and billed for the cost, unless eligible to waive coverage.

-All students are automatically enrolled in the SHP plan and will be billed for the cost, unless eligible to waive coverage.
 Your estimated cost of attendance includes the cost of a mandatory health fee but does not include the cost of student health insurance.
+Need-based grant or scholarship aid is not available for these costs.

 Policy on Travel Allowance